This post provides many fun and interesting things to do in Las Vegas in March.

 As with Grand Canyon tours, you’ll find that there are also Hoover Dam tours included with various discount passes.

-Honorable Mention: Go to a Museum
+Honorable Mentions: Go to a Museum

 There are several great museums to visit in Las Vegas, including many you probably know and some you may not have heard about.